 The rise and rise of the Rock Musical

-As Bat Out of Hell returns to London, moving from the Coliseum to the Dominion Theatre, it finds itself in good the company of other rock musicals.
+When Bat Out of Hell returned to London, moving from the Coliseum to the Dominion Theatre, it found itself in good the company of other rock musicals.
 Bat Out of Hell is a musical epic as an album but add in the story of The Lost, frozen in time and an array of love stories BooH is now an epic musical.

 In April 2018 Tina: the Tina Turner Musical opened at the Aldwych Theatre about Tina Turner.
 Directed by Phyllida Lloyd Tina is a musical biography incorporating her Ike and Tina Turner Revue era songs and the songs that made her 1980s comeback such a success.
 The rock musical genre seems to know what audiences want.